 The beaver, Castor canadensis, is the largest rodent in North America.
 Beaver are industrious engineers that prefer certain woody species of vegetation for food and construction of their dam lodges, which they use for shelter and food storage.
 Use of woody species for food and shelter modifies streams and surrounding woodlands.
 Modification often improves the health of crucial life-giving riparian areas.
-Beaver dams can increase the amount of water in a given area, raising the water table and increasing water storage.
-Beaver ponds can trap and store organic materials, nutrients, and sediment, thus filtering water and leaving downstream water cleaner.
-Still pond water filters into the ground, recharging aquifers, and dams can improve rehabilitation of areas where vegetation has been damaged.
-Beaver dams can also improve habitat for fish, amphibians, and invertebrates, birds and large land mammals.
-Beaver can also provide a valuable fur resource, beaver ponds create diverse aquatic ecosystems, and beaver dams provide natural irrigation ponds.
+By damming rivers, beaver create still water ponds which increase the amount of water in a given area by allowing water to filter into the ground, thus, raising the water table, recharging aquifers, and improving water quality downstream.
+Dams can help rehabilitate areas where vegetation has been damaged, while also improving habitat for fish, amphibians, invertebrates, birds, and large land mammals.
+Beaver also provide a valuable fur resource for humans.

 Living in Harmony . . .

 Most of the time, beavers and humans live in harmony.